 An employee who feels they are being sexually harassed or discriminated against shouldn't have to feel afraid to report this wrongful conduct to their supervisor or HR.
 But many do.
 Why?

 Workplace retaliation is about more than hurting an employee who makes an internal report of harassment or discrimination.
 It's about creating fear among all the other employees in the company.
 It's about making employees afraid to complain or assert their rights.

 An employer may not retaliate against an individual for opposing unlawful discrimination (based on any protected category, such as age, disability, gender, national origin, pregnancy, race, or religion) or for filing a charge of discrimination (with the Equal Employment Opportunity Commission or equivalent state agency), testifying, or participating in any way in an investigation, proceeding, or litigation under Federal or State discrimination laws.

-The most common complaints deal with demotion, discipline, firing, salary reduction, negative evaluation, or changes in job assignment, however, they can also include hostility toward you by your employer.
+The most common forms of retaliation involve claims of demotion, discipline, firing, salary reduction, negative evaluation, or changes in job assignment, however, they can also include hostility toward you by your employer.